 Making risotto is like having a baby.
 Although I haven’t actually done this, I have seen it go down twice.
 A little bit of pushing is akin to the stirring of the rice and then a break, to gather some thoughts (or add some stock) before another round of stirring slash pushing.

-I guess what I’m trying to say is that making a risotto is a slow and gradual process.
-You definetely can’t rush it but there’s no need to stand over it from begining to end.
+I guess what I’m trying to say is that making risotto is a slow and gradual process.
+You definitely can’t rush it but there’s no need to stand over it from beginning to end.
 Pour yourself some wine and sit close by the stove, taking a peek now and again.
 Stir every time you add stock and then go back to your wine.

 Lemon Shrimp Risotto